Sabu (actor)

-Sabu Dastagir (born Selar Sabu; 27 January 1924 – 2 December 1963) was an Indian-born American actor.
-Throughout his career he was credited under the name Sabu and is primarily known for his work in films during the 1930s–1940s in Britain and the United States.
-He was inducted into the Hollywood Walk of Fame in 1960.
+Sabu Dastagir (born Selar Sabu; 27 January 1924 – 2 December 1963) was an Indian and American actor, typically credited mononymously Sabu.
+He is primarily known for his work in films during the 1930s–1940s in Britain and the United States.
+He notably played starring roles in Elephant Boy (1937), The Drum (1938), The Thief of Bagdad (1940), and Black Narcissus (1947).
+Screenonline described him as "Britain's first above-the-title film star of Indian origin - indeed, for many years India's only truly international star."

 Early life

 Sabu was born in 1924 in Karapura, Mysore, Kingdom of Mysore, then a Princely State of British India.
 His father was a mahout (elephant keeper/trainer) and was Deccani.
 His mother was Assamese.
 While most reference books list his full name as "Sabu Dastagir" (which was the name he used legally), research by journalist Philip Leibfried suggests that his birth name was in fact Selar Sabu.

 Career

 Sabu served in the U.S. Army Air Forces during World War II.

 When he was 13, Sabu was discovered by documentary filmmaker Robert Flaherty, who cast him in the role of an elephant driver in the 1937 British film Elephant Boy.
 This was adapted from "Toomai of the Elephants", a story by Rudyard Kipling.
 In 1938 producer Alexander Korda commissioned A. E. W. Mason to write The Drum as a starring vehicle for the young actor.
 Sabu is perhaps best known for his role as Abu in the 1940 fantasy adventure film The Thief of Bagdad.
 Director Michael Powell said that Sabu had a "wonderful grace" about him.
 In 1942, Sabu played another role based on a Kipling story, namely Mowgli in Rudyard Kipling's Jungle Book, directed by Zoltan Korda, which was shot entirely in California.
 He starred alongside Maria Montez and Jon Hall in three films for Universal Pictures: Arabian Nights (1942), White Savage (1943) and Cobra Woman (1944).